 We used the SPEC CPU 2000 integer benchmarks to evaluate 2D-profiling.
-The programs were compiled for the x86 ISA using the gcc-3.3.3 compiler with the -O3 optimization flag.
+The programs were compiled for the x86 ISA using the gcc-3.3.3 compiler with the -03 optimization flag.
 Table 2 shows the baseline input sets and relevant information for each benchmark.
 In our baseline experiments, we define input-dependent branches using the train and reference input sets.
-We use only the train input set in the profiling runs.
+We use only the train input set in the profiling runs of the 2D-profiling mechanism.